MarkPerfecto/MarkPerfecto/README.md

 ## About Me

-I am Mark Karevin D. Perfecto ,with a flair for coding and database management skills.
+I am Mark Karevin D. Perfecto, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech has started when I took the BS Information Technology program.
+My journey in tech started when I pursued the BS Information Technology program.

 ## Education

 - 🎓 Studied BS Information Technology at New Era University (2021-Present)

 ## Certification